K9Developer/Spearit/scout/scout_wrapper/README.md

 TODO: Remove some .expect() and unwraps()
 TODO: Send heartbeats with device information
 TODO: When recieiving event from ebpf, add to queue and have a consumer
+TODO: add general network info in ebpf and send to wrapper